mOHITvOHRA-IITK/image_stitching/README.md

 **STEPS TO USE THIS REPO**
 1. Create a folder `</sample_images/set3>`.
 2. Capture images and save in the above folder with name should be `1.jpg`, `2.jpg` and so on.
-3. In terminal type
-`cd /path/to/the/repository`
-`python main.py -s 3 -r 1`
+3. In terminal type `cd /path/to/the/repository` and `python main.py -s 3 -r 1`.
 4. To reduce the size of the image, set `-r` to higher values.
 For example  `python main.py -s 3 -r 2` means taking images from foder `</sample_images/set3>` and each image is resized to `(h/2, w/2)`.